zoerechav/Coral_Skeleton_Edge/README.md

 `brew install python`

-Verifying you have python3 and pip3 should mean you are good to go (`python3 --version` and `pip3 --version`).
+Verifying you have python3 and pip3 should mean you are good to go (`python3 --version` and `pip3 --version` in terminal).